MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/cloud-based-web-performance-test.md

 ---
 title: VSTS and TFS Build and Test - Cloud-based Web Performance Test
-description: Runs the Quick Web Performance Test with a build or release definition to easily verify your web application exists and is responsive ms.assetid: 8030BD4C-F119-4A0F-9ED5-B021C4E760CD ms.prod: devops ms.technology: devops-cicd
+description: Runs the Quick Web Performance Test with a build or release pipeline to easily verify your web application exists and is responsive ms.assetid: 8030BD4C-F119-4A0F-9ED5-B021C4E760CD ms.prod: devops ms.technology: devops-cicd